Where to Stay in Jakarta - Best Areas for Tourists [2024]

 Setiabudi

 Setiabudi is a residential and low-rise neighborhood in the northern part of the Golden Triangle.
-Its residents were originally low to middle-income families, but this is starting to change as the land prices increase.
-Many houses have been transformed into boarding houses, small apartments or hotels which are popular with single office workers (both Indonesians and expats).
+Its residents were originally low to middle-income families, but this has changed as the land prices increased.
+Many houses have been transformed into boarding houses, small apartments or hotels which are popular with office workers (both Indonesians and expats).

-You can get a room there for an affordable price while being near from the Central Business District (more information: How to Rent a Cheap Room in Jakarta).
+You can get a room there for an affordable price while being near from the Central Business District.
 It is a great area for street food as well.

 Staying in Setiabudi would not be my first recommendation though if you are a tourist because it can be difficult to get there (traffic) and to find your hotel (small streets).